stanulilic/stanleyulili.com-old/_drafts/2019-11-11-this-in-javascript.md

 ##  `this` in Global Context
 `this` in a regular function and outside of any function refers to the [global object](https://developer.mozilla.org/en-US/docs/Glossary/Global_object).
 In the browser, it is the `window` object.
-In Node.js is is `global`.
+In Node.js it is `global`.

 Try to log `this` in your  browser console.
 ```javascript